chengqu/Simcity201/README.md

 -There is currently no format validation for adding in only numbers to the control panel textfields, so entering non-digits will result in errors.

+-If you add a person with a Hunger Level greater than 20, they will be hungry and want to go a restaurant.

+-The vehicle preference drop-down list determines how the Person will travel to different building.

 ##Contributed Work
 ###All Helped on:
                -Implementation of the Decide function within the Person Agent